This small space entryway post was updated in August 2022.

 When a new school year starts, the air is ripe with possibilities.
 It’s also ripe with papers, backpacks, school supplies, permission slips, lunch boxes, tennis shoes, and sports equipment.
-And it seems like no matter how many times you say, “Hang up your coat” or “Put away your backpack,” your entryway or mudroom will indefinitely become a drop zone for whatever comes in the door.
+And it seems like no matter how many times you say, “Hang up your coat” or “Put away your backpack,” your small space entryway or mudroom will indefinitely become a drop zone for whatever comes in the door.
 Which is why it’s so important to put some thought into this space, so when school starts, you’re ready to tackle the busy days without having to worry about your home will take a beating.

 6 Feet of Wall Space

+Built-in cubbies are a great way to trick your space out with drawers and hooks and cabinets, but what if you only have one small wall?
 If you have just one sliver of wall to dedicate to a family drop spot, this is our favorite way to keep everything organized, while still looking pretty.

 3 Feet of Wall Space